-The new and amended standards and interpretations that are issued, but yet effective, up to the date of issuance of the Group's and of the Company's financial statements are disclosed below.
-The Group and the Company intend to adopt these new and amended standards and interpretations, if applicable, when they become effective in the respective financial period.
+The new and amended standards that are issued, but yet effective, up to the date of issuance of the Group's and of the Company's financial statements are disclosed below.
+The Group and the Company intend to adopt these new and amended standards, if applicable, when they become effective in the respective financial period.

-Amendments to MFRSs effective 1 June 2020:-

-Amendments to MFRS 16 Covid-19 Related Rent Concessions

-Amendments to MFRSs effective 1 January 2021:-

-Amendments to MFRS 9, MFRS 139, Interest Rate Benchmark Reform - Phase 2 MFRS 7, MFRS 4 and MFRS 16

-Amendments to MFRSs effective 1 January 2022:-
+Effective for the financial period begin nning on or after 1 April 2021:- Amendments to MFRS 16 Leases - Covid-19 - Related Rent Concession beyond 30 June 2021 Effective for the financial period begin nning on or after 1 January 2022:-

-Amendments to MFRS 3 Reference to the Conceptual Framework

-Amendments to MFRS 116 Property, Plant and Equipment: Proceeds before Intended Use

-Amendments to MFRS 137 Onerous Contracts - Cost of Fulfilling a
+Amendments to MFRS 3 Business Combinations - Reference to the Conceptual Framework Amendments to MFRS 116 Property, Plant and Equipment - Proceeds before Intended Use Amendments to MFRS 137 Provisions, Contingent Liabilities and Contingent Assets - Onerous Contracts - Cost of Fulfilling a Contract Annual Improvements to MFRS Stands ards 2018-2020

-Contract

-Amendments to MFRSs contained in document entitled: "Annual Improvements to MFRS Standards 2018 - 2020"
+Annual Improvements to MFRS Standards 2018-2020